 After co-editing the first version of Rewi’s Last Stand with Rudall, Hilda edited and processed the footage for his follow-up, 1927’s The Te Kooti Trail.
 The film is based on an attack which occured during the military campaign of legendary Māori leader Te Kooti.

 Hilda also edited follow-up film The Bush Cinderella (1928), one of Rudall’s biggest successes, and 1936 sound movie On the Friendly Road.
-The period between these films encompassed major change, with the arrival of talkies slowing New Zealand feature film production to a crawl.
-Local filmmakers set about creating their own homemade sound cameras to meet the challenge, and the first to (separately) succeed were Ted Coubray and Rudall Hayward - Hayward working alongside Jack Baxendale and Hilda’s brother, engineer Armitage Moren.
+The period between the two films witnessed major change, with the arrival of talkies slowing local feature film production to a crawl.
+Kiwi filmmakers set about creating their own homemade sound cameras to meet the challenge: the first to (separately) succeed were Ted Coubray and Rudall Hayward — Hayward working alongside Jack Baxendale and Hilda’s brother, engineer Armitage Moren.

 In 1932 Hilda took footage of the Auckland riots, though she may have filmed items before this date.
-As Deborah Shepard writes, "in filming this historic event in 1932 she became New Zealand’s first known camerawoman".
+Deborah Shepard writes that "in filming this historic event in 1932 she became New Zealand’s first known camerawoman".

-In some later interviews Rudall Hayward neglected to mention his first wife, when talking about the early period of his career.
-Hilda died in 1970.
-Were it not for the efforts of Film Archive founder Jonathan Dennis and writer Deborah Shepard, her part in New Zealand’s early filmmaking history might well be forgotten.
+Hilda was rarely given on-screen credits, and in some of his later interviews Rudall neglected to mention her contributions to his career.
+Hilda died on 3 January 1970.
+Were it not for the efforts of Film Archive founder Jonathan Dennis and author Deborah Shepard, her part in New Zealand’s early filmmaking history might well have been forgotten.

 Helen Martin and Sam Edwards, New Zealand Film 1912 - 1996 (Auckland: Oxford University Press, 1997)